yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises-provider.md

 type: docs
 ---

-Before you can deploy universes to private clouds using YugabyteDB Anywhere, you must create a provider configuration.
+Before you can deploy universes to private clouds using YugabyteDB Anywhere, you must create an on-premises provider configuration.

 With on-premises providers, VMs are _not_ auto-created by YugabyteDB Anywhere; you must create a provider, manually create your VMs, and then add them to the provider's free pool of nodes.